webshotarchive/docs/docs/quick-start.md

 - React access to content (allows the app to view branches in the webshot arch)
 - Read access to metadata

-:::tip Required for PR Comments
+:::warning GitHub App Required
-Without installing the GitHub App, the action will still upload screenshots but won't be able to comment on pull requests with visual diffs or view commits / branches in the Webshot Archive UI.
+The GitHub App installation is now mandatory for Webshot Archive to work.
+Without it, the action will fail and screenshots will not be processed or uploaded.
 :::

 ## Step 6: Create GitHub Actions Workflow